av/wutch-chrome-extension/README.md

 Wutch is an application which allows you to subscribe to any value on the internet.
 More details about Wutch are available in [Wutch Documentation](https://wutch.net/docs).

-To get more information about the extension, visit it's [documentation pages](https://wutch.net/docs/chrome-extension).
+To get more information about the extension, visit its [documentation pages](https://wutch.net/docs/chrome-extension).